Strategy

 Subtle but common.
 After the night phase, you know what happened (because you chose the target).
 Your facial expression or body language reflects that knowledge before the GM announces it.
 A tiny smirk, a glance at the victim's seat, a moment of relaxation — other players notice.

 Fix: During the night resolve, stare at the ground or close your eyes even though you don't have to.
-When the GM announces the kill, react the same way you'd react if you were hearing it for the first time.
+When the GM announces who was lost, react the same way you'd react if you were hearing it for the first time.
 Practice genuine surprise.

 Revealing Too Early

-Day two: "I'm the Sheriff and I checked Player X last night — they're Mafia!"
-Great, you got one Mafia member.
-You'll be dead by morning.
-The Mafia now knows exactly who to kill, and you've traded one piece of information for the rest of the game without a Sheriff.
+Day two: "I'm the Seer and I checked Player X last night — they're a Werewolf!"
+Great, you got one Werewolf.
+You'll be gone by morning.
+The Werewolves now know exactly who to target, and you've traded one piece of information for the rest of the game without a Seer.

 Fix: Don't reveal unless you have to — either because you'll be voted out if you don't, or because you have enough information to swing the game.
 Feed your intel indirectly: accuse the player you checked without stating your role.
 Guide the vote without painting a target on yourself.